stegripe/rawon/README.md

+## ⚠️ This project is no longer maintained due to lack of developer team members.

+#### If you're willing to revive this project, feel free to contact us on [Discord server](https://stegripe.org/discord) 😊

 # Rawon

 > A simple powerful Discord music bot built to fulfill your production desires.
 Easy to use, with no coding required.